 'Camp Widow' Helps Military Wives Heal From Grief

-SAN DIEGO More than 5,000 U.S. service members have died in Iraq and Afghanistan.
+More than 5,000 U.S. service members have died in Iraq and Afghanistan.
 The vast majority of them were men in their early 20s.
 Many leave behind their wives who never imagined they would find themselves widows at a young age.

 "Camp Widow" describes itself as a way to create a community of people who understand the life-altering experience of widowhood.
 It's not a gloomy gathering.